 What is web browser tracking?

 Web browser tracking refers to the techniques used to collect data about users’ online activities through their web browsers.
 This can include tracking users’ browsing history, preferences, and interactions on websites.
 Common methods include cookies, web beacons, and tracking scripts.
-Advertisers and third-party companies use this data to target ads and improve user experience, but it raises privacy concerns as users often have limited knowledge of how their data is collected and used.
+Advertisers and third-party companies utilize this data to target ads and improve user experience, but it raises privacy concerns since users often have limited knowledge of how their data is collected and used.

 How do I stop browser tracking?